 Only use "Toyota Super Long Life Coolant" or similar high quality ethylene glycol based non-silicate, non-amine, non-nitrite, and non-borate coolant with long-life hybrid organic acid technology.
-(Coolant with long-life hybrid organic acid technology consists of the combination of low phosphates and organic acids.)
+(Coolant with long-life hybrid organic acid technology is a combination of low phosphates and organic acids.)

-"Toyota Super Long Life Coolant" is premixed with 50% coolant and 50% deionized water.
-This coolant provides protection down to about $-35^{\circ}C$ ($-31^{\circ}F$).
+For the U.S.A.-"Toyota Super Long Life Coolant" is a mixture of 50% coolant and 50% deionized water.
+This coolant provides protection down to about -35°C (-31°F).